bnjn/portfolio/README.md

-# Portfolio
+#Portfolio

-My portfolio made using pen+paper, HTML, CSS and a small amount of JS.
+Portfolio created using Gatsby.